-The CSR officer is aware of human rights risks per country that Albiro sources from, but it has not yet been fully integrated into its organizational and decision-making processes.
+After the team change at Albiro, the knowledge transfer on awareness of human rights risks per country that Albiro sources from has not been documented and is yet to be fully integrated into its organizational and decision-making processes.
 Albiro has discussed employment of Syrian refugees and subcontracting with its Turkish suppliers.
-With its Macedonian partners, it is working towards fulfillment of freedom of association.
+With its Macedonian partners, it is working towards fulfilment of freedom of association.
 Albiro is cooperating with its Chinese agent to limit excessive overtime at its Chinese factories by improving production planning.